 1. Non-guaranteed unsecured loans

 If you have bad credit, you might assume that you’ll need a guarantor for your loan application.
 However, this isn’t always the case.
-Before you apply for a guarantor loan, check your credit score and complete a soft search on the website which will give you a good idea of whether you would be approved without impacting your credit score.
+Before you apply for a guarantor loan, check your credit report and complete a soft search on the website which will give you a good idea of whether you would be approved without impacting your credit score.

 2. Payday loans